 Downloading / Installation FAQ

-Can I install your programs on a Mac?
+Can I install your programs on an Apple Mac?

 Not directly.
 Our programs are only designed to run under Windows (Windows 7 and above) so they will not run directly on the Mac operating system.

 However they will work on a Mac computer that is running Windows.
 This can be through a dual-boot setup using BootCamp or through a Windows Virtual Machine

 with a product like Virtual Box, VMWare or Parallels that runs Windows as Guest OS.
 You will also need a licensed version of Windows.
 Norgate does not have any Mac systems so it is unable to provide support relating to the setup of the BootCamp or virtual environments.

 Can I install your programs and data on a Windows Tablet?